KratosMultiphysics/Kratos/applications/DEMApplication/custom_problemtype/DEMClusters.gid/README.md

 Once the geometry has been generated and meshed, the user can choose between step-by-step process or automatically generated the final cluster file.

 The step-by-step process go as follows:
-- Make sure the center of the geometry is located at the origin.
-It can be done using GiD utilities.
-- Mesh the geometry.
+- Adjust the meshing parameters and mesh the geometry.
-- Click on calculate in order to generate the OBJ and MSH files
+- Execute step one in the "Sphere Cluster Creation" menu in order to generate the OBJ and MSH files
 - Define the options for the spheretree algorithms or use the default options (recommended)
 - Select generate SPH (see examples for execution time references)
 - Select generate CLU
-- Select visualize cluster over mesh.
-The cluster will be centered at the origin.
+- Select visualize cluster to draw the generated cluster over the mesh.
+The cluster can also be visualized in principal axis.

 # Examples
 Both examples are created on a Intel i7 laptop.